Christianity and communism: parallels and differences

 theology ", sought not only evangelization but also

 the social upliftment and social awareness of Native Americans in

 the spirit of progressive ideals of equality, freedom and

 brotherhood.
 In Czechoslovakia, in addition to the

-above-mentioned ideas of Bolzano , in recent times,
+above-mentioned ideas of Bolzano , in recent times, have

 § Twice a bright light came from the East, which shone into the hearts of mankind.
 For the first time, the time has come for the darknesses of reason and heart to be frightened and to touch heaven and earth.
 This was the first time the light of the Ex Oriente lux shone from the East when the star of Bethlehem heralded the birth of supreme love.
 And for the second time, the wonderful light of Ex Oriente lux came to human society when the glow of the Great October Socialist Revolution appeared.
 Some would like to tell us that these two lights, these two fires, must absorb each other.
 No!
 The flames combine in a rich heat and in this heat of both flames from the East we forge a new slogan: Ex oriente Pax- Peace from the East!
 All people of good will must shake hands for this work to save human happiness.
-If we succeed in this work, then in the new dignified and socially just world, the ideal, life- oriented word of the Psalmist of the Lord will take place: " Justicia et Pax osculate sunt " - "Justice and peace have kissed". §
+If we succeed in this work, then in the new dignified and socially just world, the ideal, life- oriented word of the Psalmist of the Lord will take place: " Justicia et Pax osculate sunt " - "Justice and peace to kiss". §

 |Anthropic principle or cosmic God||Science and religion|